 MAP Sites are churches or para-churches that partner in theological instruction with The Southern Baptist Theological Seminary “to prepare students for the task of the Great Commission ministry in local churches.”
 Affiliates partner with the Southern Seminary through MAP as an extension of the field education classes that integrates experiential learning, expert observation, and structured spiritual development with practical day-to-day ministry training.
 Students can earn a maximum of 18 elective credits through these three seminars.

 MAP Supervisors lead qualified MAP Affiliates and do not hold a doctoral level degree above a Masters of Divinity.
 They are, therefore, able to supervise ministerially students participating in the MAP program at the affiliate training site through a church or para-church mentorship.

-A MAP Partner must be willing to teach in accordance with and not contrary to Southern Seminary’s confessional documents: the Abstract of Principles (1859), the Baptist Faith and Message (2000).
+A MAP Site must be willing to teach in accordance with and not contrary to Southern Seminary’s confessional documents: the Abstract of Principles (1859), the Baptist Faith and Message (2000).

-A MAP Partner must have read (or be reading) all of the assigned materials for class.
+A MAP Site must have read (or be reading) all of the assigned materials for class.

-A MAP Partner must commit to mentor students participating in the MAP program in weekly meetings and ministry throughout the duration of the seminar.
+A MAP Site must commit to mentor students participating in the MAP program in weekly meetings and ministry throughout the duration of the seminar.